Olutomilayo/olutomilayo.github.io/_pages/cv.md

 Work experience
 ======
 * Visiting Research Fellow: Cornell University (Sept.
 2022 - Feb.
 2023)
-  * Working on the development of machine learning methods for Cancer and Tuberculosis patient classification based on genomics and metabolomics data sets.
+  * I worked on the development of machine learning methods for Cancer and Tuberculosis patient classification based on genomics and metabolomics data sets.
-  * Working with time series data, specifically ambulatory blood pressure data
+  * I worked with time series data, specifically ambulatory blood pressure data

-* Teaching Assistant: City University of Hong Kong (Sept.
+* Machine Learning Researcher: CORIL Lab, City University of Hong Kong (Sept.
 2019 - Aug.
 2023)
   * I was in charge of labwork for the following courses: Data-Intensive Computing, Big data Algorithm & Technique, and Introduction to Computer Programming.
   * I was a tutor for Introduction to Computer Science for four semesters.
   * I prepared lab materials, graded tests and assignments, and attended to students’ questions.